w3c/web-roadmaps/README.md

 *Note (March 2018): implementation status features are still being worked upon in the framework.
 The implementation description should remain backward compatible, but it may still evolve.*

-Provided the description contains relevant information, the framework can automatically retrieve the implementation status in main browsers from the following Web platform status sources: [Can I use](http://caniuse.com/), [Chrome Platform Status](https://www.chromestatus.com/features), [Microsoft Edge web platform features status and roadmap](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/) and [WebKit Feature Status](https://webkit.org/status/).
+Provided the description contains relevant information, the framework can automatically retrieve the implementation status in main browsers from the following Web platform status sources: [Can I use](http://caniuse.com/), [Chrome Platform Status](https://www.chromestatus.com/features), [MDN Browser Compatibility Data](https://github.com/mdn/browser-compat-data), [Microsoft Edge web platform features status and roadmap](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/) and [WebKit Feature Status](https://webkit.org/status/).

 To enable this, the decription must contain an `impl` property whose value is an object with one or more of the following optional properties:
 * `caniuse`: the name of the feature in [Can I use](http://caniuse.com/) (the one that appears in the URL after `#feat=`)
 * `chromestatus`: the number used to identify features in [Chrome Platform Status](https://www.chromestatus.com/features) (the one that appears in the URL after `features/`)
 * `edgestatus`: the name used to identify features in [Microsoft Edge web platform features status and roadmap](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/) (the full feature title that appears in the page)
+* `mdn`: the [hierarchy of strings](https://github.com/mdn/browser-compat-data/blob/master/schemas/compat-data-schema.md#feature-hierarchies) that identifies the feature in the [MDN Browser Compatibility Data](https://github.com/mdn/browser-compat-data)
 * `webkitstatus`: the name used to identify features in [WebKit Feature Status](https://webkit.org/status/) (the one that appears in the URL after `status/#`)
 * `other`: manually entered implementation status.
 See below for details.